SquareLineStudio/docs/components.md

 It's possible to add local changes to the component or its children.
 On the inspector panel the a checkbox appears before the relates parameters.
 By pressing that checkbox a purple pipe will be shown and the parameter filed after it becomes actives.
 It indicates that the parameter will overwrite the value comping from the component.

+## Remove components from editor

+There are two ways of removing the components:

+1. Delete them from the component folder in the project folder.
+2. Click the X button at the corner of the component on the widgets panel.
+It will also delete the component file.

 ## Export files

 When exporting code `ui_comp.c`, `ui_comp.h` for C, or `ui_comp.py` for MicroPython  will be created containing the component related code.